Data Types in C

 Derived Data Types in C Language:

-Derived data types in C Programming Language are those C data types which are derived from the fundamental data types using some declaration operators.
+Derived data types in C Programming Language are those C data types derived from the fundamental data types using some declaration operators.
 The basic derived types that are available in C are:

 Array Derived Data Type in C